-North London also has a great deal of boroughs close to central London, including Camden, Islington and Shoreditch, renowned for having a hip social and art scene.
-Inevitably the rise in popularity has caused prices to go up considerably in these areas, but another increasingly popular area in North London with plenty to offer could be Barnet.
+North London also has a great deal of boroughs close to central London, including Camden and Islington.
+Inevitably the rise in popularity has caused prices to go up considerably in these areas, but another increasingly popular area in North London with plenty to offer is Barnet.

 As one of London’s largest boroughs, it is particularly suited to families as it has a great range of schools and excellent transport links into the centre of London via underground or over ground train, as well as close road links to the M25 and M1.
 It also has a great deal of public green spaces and a diverse and self-sufficient area full of amenities.

-Hammersmith and Fulham are two boroughs in West London close to the city that have seen a great deal of growth over recent years, although this has slowed over the last twelve months.
+Hammersmith and Fulham are two areas of West London close to the city that have seen a great deal of growth over recent years, although this has slowed over the last twelve months.

 However, other promising areas like Wembley are also proving to be a popular choice for buyers, with a series of new developments for an open-air shopping centre and housing attracting more buyers to the area.
 It has efficient transport links, despite being in Zone 4 and is close to the M25 and M1 road links out of the city, as well as being just a short train ride to Heathrow Airport.